phunm211/SW-Associate-Architecture/README.md

 ## 1. Overview
 _**Task 1: Draw the operation and business environment of the system**_

-With the aim of solving a problem by a computer, programmers need to understand that problem, then learn a programming language and use it to tells a computer how to solve that problem over and over.
-But later, problems in real world has been elvolved to be much more complexity and abtract day by day.
-To adapt with the changes of problem's requirements, it is necessary to draw a bigger picture of how a computer solve a problem and from that, we can find a more general ways to resolve the problem, called Software architecture.
-It is a research field which make fundamental structure choices for designing a system, shift developer's focus from lines-of-code to coarser-grained architectural elements (software components and connectors) and their overall interconnection structure.
-A good software architecture can helps the organization to recude cost of developing applications and increase the potential for maintaining and extending the further products.
+With the aim of solving a problem by a computer, programmers need to understand that problem, then learn a programming language and use it to tell a computer how to solve that problem over and over.
+But later, problems in the real world has been evolved to be much more complex and abstract day by day.
+To adapt with the changes in the problem's requirements, it is necessary to draw a bigger picture of how a computer solves a problem, and from that, we can find a more general way to resolve the problem, called Software architecture.
+It is a research field that makes fundamental structure choices for designing a system and shifts the developer's focus from lines-of-code to coarser-grained architectural elements (software components and connectors) and their overall interconnection structure.
+A good software architecture can help the organization to reduce the cost of developing applications and increase the potential for maintaining and extending further products.
-To support architecture-based development, formal modelling notations, analysis and development tools that operate on architectual specifications are needed.
+To support architecture-based development, formal modeling notations, analysis and development tools that operate on architectural specifications are needed.
 Architecture description languages (ADLs) has been proposed as the answer.
-Generally, an ADL for software development focuses on high-level structure of the overall application to present architect's ideas and thinkings rather than the implementation of any specific source module.
-ADL can be represent as fews type of diagrams as:
+Generally, an ADL for software development focuses on the high-level structure of the overall application to present the architect's ideas and thinking rather than the implementation of any specific source module.
+ADL can be represented as few type of diagrams as:
 - Component and Connector View
 - Deployment View
 - Sequence Diagram